 No post will appear in your live feed without your approval.
 It will be up to you to browse through the Moderated Posts and click “Approve” or “Reject.”
 If you want to clean out this section, you can also click the red “Approve All” or “Reject All” buttons at the top.

 If you would rather automate what is blocked and approved for your feed, the rest of the features in the Moderate and Filter panel will allow you to do so.

 First are the “Disallow posts with these words” and “Only allow posts with these words” fields.

-If you are blocking/allowing a certain word or phrase, enter it using several forms of capitalization to ensure you block every instance, because the filters are case-sensitive.
+If you are blocking/allowing a certain word or phrase, you can enter it using any form of capitalization, because the filters are case-insensitive.

 When to use the “Disallow posts with these words” field: